ajstarks/openvg/README.md

 end the picture, rendering to the screen.

 	SaveEnd()
-end the picture, rendering to the screen, save the raster to the standard output file as RGBA
+end the picture, rendering to the screen, save the raster to the standard output file as 4-byte RGBA words, with a stride of width*4 bytes.
+The program raw2png converts the "raw" raster to png.

-## Attributes
+### Attributes

 	void setfill(float color[4])
 Set the fill color